stashapp/stash-box/README.md

 * `make test` - Runs the unit tests
 * `make it` - Runs the unit and integration tests

+**Note:** the integration tests run against a temporary sqlite3 database by default.
+They can be run against a postgres server by setting the environment variable `POSTGRES_DB` to the postgres connection string.
+For example: `postgres@localhost/stash-box-test?sslmode=disable`. **Be aware that the integration tests drop all tables before and after the tests.**

 ## Building a release

 1. Run `make generate` to create generated files